sralloza/chore-management-api/API.md

 This API supports error message internationalization only in user-scoped endpoints (those that need a user API key).
 The language is selected by the `Accept-Language` header.
 If the header is not present, the default language is English.
 The supported languages are: english (en) and spanish (es).

-**Note:** the internationalization of error messages is in progress.
-Only those endpoints which explicitly accept the `Accept-Language` header support this feature.

 **Warning**: If the language is not supported or is invalid, the API will return an error in the default language.

 # Authorization